shencangsheng/easydb_server/README.en-us.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/shencangsheng/easydb-backend.svg)](https://hub.docker.com/r/shencangsheng/easydb-backend)

-EasyDB is a SQL assistant written in Rust, designed to enhance the querying capabilities of text files.
+EasyDB is an SQL assistant crafted in Rust, designed to streamline the process of querying text files.
 With EasyDB, users can treat multiple arbitrary files as a single database and perform SQL queries.
-It supports various file formats, including CSV, JSON, and Parquet files, and works out of the box without the need for file conversion.
+It supports various file formats, including CSV, JSON, and Parquet files, functioning seamlessly without the need for file conversion.

 powered by the high-performance and scalable query engine `DataFusion` written in Rust.